Health & Benefits

 - Enrolling on the plan’s website or the Medicare website.

-Are there other times that I can join, switch, or drop plans?
+Are there other times that someone can join, switch, or drop plans?

-In most cases, you must stay enrolled for the calendar year, starting the date your coverage begins.
-However, you can join, switch, or drop plans at other times, if you:
+In most cases, people must stay enrolled for the calendar year, starting the date your coverage begins.
+However, they can join, switch, or drop plans at other times, if they:

 - Move out of the plan’s service area,